All pupils have a Tutor who is responsible for their academic and pastoral welfare.

 - Form Tutors:

-• meet with their tutees twice daily for Form Registration and to deal with various administrative and pastoral matters (with
+• meet with their tutees twice daily for Form Registration to deal with various administrative and pastoral matters (with

 - one session extended to half an hour once per week).